 Balances hormones and slows down the aging

-The anti-oxidants present in Moringa leaves slow down the effects of ageing and also helps in restoring enzymes and estrogen.
+- The anti-oxidants present in Moringa leaves slow down the effects of aging and also helps in restoring enzymes and estrogen.

 - Moringa finds its applications in Ayurveda in providing the cure for stomach ulcers, liver disease, kidney damage, fungal or yeast infections (such as candida), digestive complaints, and infections.